 - Low-grade inflammation is common across lifestyle-related conditions including osteoarthritis

-- Best practice guidelines for chronic osteoarthritis focus on self-management, that is, weight control and physical activity, with pharmacological support for inflammation and pain
+- Best practice guidelines for chronic osteoarthritis focus on self-management, or weight control and physical activity, with pharmacological support for inflammation and pain

-- Evidence-informed recommendations for effecting lifestyle behavior change that can be readily integrated by health practitioners into cost-effective “first-line” management.
+- Evidence-based recommendations for lifestyle behavior change that can be readily integrated by health practitioners into cost-effective, “first-line” management.

 Having reviewed the evidence supporting the anti-inflammatory diet and how the Mediterranean diet mitigates osteoarthritic pain, let’s take a look at the two main anti-inflammatory benefits of physical activity:

-- Weight loss and control: Exercise promotes weight loss by boosting metabolism (mobilizing and burning fat reserves) to meet the extra energy required, and by stimulating the production of catecholamines (adrenaline and noradrenaline) that trigger lipolysis (lipid breakdown) in adipocytes (17, 18).
-Losing weight reduces the burden of hyperlipidemia, blunts its proinflammatory effects, and restores insulin sensitivity.
+- Weight loss and control: Exercise promotes weight loss by boosting metabolism (burning fat reserves) to provide the extra energy required, and by stimulating the production of catecholamines (adrenaline and noradrenaline) that trigger lipolysis (lipid breakdown) in adipocytes (17, 18).
+Losing weight reduces the burden of hyperlipidemia, calms its proinflammatory effects, and restores insulin sensitivity.

 - Lower stress, restful sleep: Both physical and psychosocial stress, and sleep deprivation result in metabolic imbalances that facilitate and potentiate inflammation (22).
 By reducing stress and improving sleep quality, regular physical activity indirectly helps to lower inflammation and alleviate pain.

-The figure below summarizes the relationship among osteoarthritis, obesity, and physical inactivity and how they relate to the etiology of chronic low-grade systemic inflammation (Reprinted from (16)).
+The figure below summarizes the relationship between osteoarthritis, obesity, and physical inactivity and how they relate to the etiology of chronic low-grade systemic inflammation (Reprinted from (16)).

 Image from: E. Dean and R. Gormsen Hansen, “Prescribing Optimal Nutrition and Physical Activity as “First-Line” Interventions for Best Practice Management of Chronic Low-Grade Inflammation Associated with Osteoarthritis: Evidence Synthesis,” Arthritis, vol. 2012, Article ID 560634, 28 pages, 2012By reducing stress and improving sleep quality, regular physical activity indirectly helps to lower inflammation and alleviate pain.
 Click To Tweet

 Drs.
-Dean and Hanson’s article emphasizes that effective promotion of lifestyle changes in patients with conditions associated with chronic low-grade inflammation would require concerted efforts by physicians, nurses, and physical therapists:
+Dean and Hanson’s article emphasize that effective promotion of lifestyle changes in patients with conditions associated with chronic low-grade inflammation would require a concerted efforts by physicians, nurses, and physical therapists:

 Consistent with 21st-century epidemiological trends, physical therapists are moving toward a model of care based on health (International Classification of Functioning, Disability, and Health) which includes initiating and supporting behavior change such as optimal nutrition, weight reduction, reduced sedentary activity, and increased physical activity.”
 (16, 23)

-Getting to know how low-grade chronic inflammation causes chronic diseases, disabilities, and pain, and acquiring the skills needed for effective counseling on health and wellness habits will allow physical therapists to become main players in the prevention and management of lifestyle conditions that cause chronic pain, the most common cause of long-term disability in Americans.
+Learning how low-grade chronic inflammation causes chronic diseases, disabilities, and pain, and acquiring the skills needed for effective counseling on health and wellness habits will allow physical therapists to become main players in the prevention and management of chronic pain.

 What are your thoughts?
 Please leave us a comment below, and visit us on Facebook!